Antibiotics alternatives for cold and flu

 “The rise of antibiotic resistance is a global health crisis, and governments now recognize it as one of the greatest challenges for public health today.
 It is reaching dangerously high levels in all parts of the world,” says Dr Margaret Chan, WHO Director-General.

-Millions of lives are at stake, including here in the US.
-So listen and observe: for a cold or flu, say no to antibiotics.
+Millions of lives are at stake, including here in the United States.
+So, listen and observe: for a cold or flu, say no to antibiotics.

 The best cure, of course, is prevention.
 And my best suggestion for that is to gargle with plain water three times a day throughout cold and flu season.